A complete axiomatization of infinitary first-order intuitionistic logic over $\mathcal{L}_{\kappa^+, \kappa}$: Completeness of intuitionistic logic over for weakly compact

 \subsection{Completeness of first-order intuitionistic logic over $\mathcal{L}_{\kappa^+, \kappa, \kappa}$}

-When restricting ourselves to a language where only conjunctions of less than $\kappa$ many formulas are allowed, Proposition \ref{rs} (with an empty set of meets of $\kappa$ many elements) is enough to derive Corollary \ref{cohcomp}, and therefore the hypothesis of weak compactness can be dropped, requiring only that $\kappa$ be regular and satisfies $\kappa^{\kappa}=\kappa$.
+When restricting ourselves to a language where only conjunctions of less than $\kappa$ many formulas are allowed, Proposition \ref{filter} is enough to derive Corollary \ref{cohcomp} without needing the hypothesis of weak compactness, requiring instead only that $\kappa$ be regular and satisfies $\kappa^{<\kappa}=\kappa$.
 Discarding the dual distributivity rule (which involves conjunctions of $\kappa$ many formulas), we thus obtain a result that was already stated in \cite{espindola}:

 \begin{thm} The $(\kappa^+, \kappa, \kappa)$-coherent fragment is complete with respect to set-valued models. \end{thm}

 Finally, using Theorem \ref{cohcomp2}, we can adapt the proof of completeness for infinitary intuitionistic logic to this restricted language to get the following: